oz9un/SysmonForLinux-Manual/README.md

 <p>&nbsp;</p>

 ## SysmonForLinux Events & Description Fields:
-As you know, [SysmonForLinux](https://github.com/Sysinternals/SysmonForLinux) is just released and supports only 8 events from sysmon:
+As you know, [SysmonForLinux](https://github.com/Sysinternals/SysmonForLinux) is just released and supports limited events from sysmon.
+These are the most critical and popular ones:

 <p>&nbsp;</p>